HifzaZaheer96/QAC-SFIA-1/README.md

 <a name ="acknowledgements"></a>
 ## 10. Acknowledgements

-I acknowledge the help and support that I have receieve throughout my project, Special thanks to my tutor, Syed Ahmed for his guidance through each phase of the project which helped me achieve my potential.
+I acknowledge the help and support that I have received throughout my project, Special thanks to my tutor, Syed Ahmed for his guidance through each phase of the project which helped me achieve my potential.